Susan-Ehis/Susan-Ehis/README.md

 - 👋 Hi, I’m @Susan-Ehis
-- 👀 I’m interested in Web development
+- 👀 I’m a Product Manager
-- 🌱 I’m currently learning Front end Development
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me susanehis10@gmail.com

 <!---
 Susan-Ehis/Susan-Ehis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.